kubernetes/enhancements/keps/sig-network/2091-cluster-network-policy/README.md

 Namespaces, the `Selector` field under `Namespaces` works exactly as `NamespaceSelector`.
 The two other fields `Self` and `Except` are added to satisfy the specific needs for cluster-scoped policies:

-#### Self
-An optional field, which evaluates to false by default.
+__Self:__ An optional field, which evaluates to false by default.
 When `self: true` is set, no selectors or `Except` can be present concurrently.
-This is a special keyword to indicate that the corresponding `podSelector` should be evaluated from the Namespace for which the ingress/egress rule is currently being evaluated upon.
+This is a special keyword to indicate that the rule only applies to the Namespace for which the ingress/egress rule is currently being evaluated upon.
+Since the Pods selected by the ClusterNetworkPolicy appliedTo could be from multiple Namespaces, the scope of ingress/egress rules whose `namespace.self=true` will be the Pod's own Namespace for each selected Pod.
 Consider the following exmaple:

 - Pods [a1, b1] exist in Namespace x, which has labels `app=a` and `app=b` respectively.
 - Pods [a2, b2] exist in Namespace y, which also has labels `app=a` and `app=b` respectively.